toolbarthomas/harbor/README.md

 ### StyleguideCompiler configuration

-The Styleguide Compiler will generate a new Storybook instance that can be accesed on the configured environment port.
+The Styleguide Compiler will generate a new Storybook instance for the defined `THEME_ENVIRONMENT` value.

+A Storybook development version can be launched by defining `THEME_ENVIRONMENT='development'` within your environment configuration.

+This will launch a new Storybook development server with the Storybook CLI.
+More information about the usage of this server can be found on [Storybook](https://storybook.js.org/docs)

+You can also create a static version of your Storybook instance by setting `THEME_ENVIRONMENT` to `production`.
+This static styleguide will be written to the defined `THEME_DEST` destination and will resolve the processed assets within the static package.
+Keep in mind that some assets cannot be displayed when viewing the static HTML document directly for security reasons.

+This can be resolved by viewing the actual result from a (local) webserver.

 | Option  | type                   | Description                                                          |
 | ------- | ---------------------- | -------------------------------------------------------------------- |